oracle/terraform-provider-oci/website/docs/r/core_instance_configuration.html.markdown

 					* `SCSI` - Emulated SCSI disk.
 					* `IDE` - Emulated IDE disk.
 					* `VFIO` - Direct attached Virtual Function storage.
 This is the default option for local data volumes on platform images.
 					* `PARAVIRTUALIZED` - Paravirtualized disk.
 This is the default for boot volumes and remote block storage volumes on platform images.
+			* `licensing_configs` - List of licensing configurations associated with target launch values.
+				* `license_type` - License Type for the OS license.
+					* `OCI_PROVIDED` - Oracle Cloud Infrastructure provided license (e.g. metered $/OCPU-hour).
+					* `BRING_YOUR_OWN_LICENSE` - Bring your own license.
+				* `type` - Operating System type of the Configuration.
 			* `metadata` - Custom metadata key/value pairs that you provide, such as the SSH public key required to connect to the instance.

 			  A metadata service runs on every launched instance.
 The service is an HTTP endpoint listening on 169.254.169.254.
 You can use the service to: